 Key characteristics include:

 |NOTE: A Meta-analysis is a statistical way to combine the data extracted from a systematic review.
 Every meta-analysis has a systematic review behind it, but not every systematic review results in a meta-analysis!|

 Rees, J. L. (2002).
 Two cultures?
 Journal of the American Academy of Dermatology, 46(2), 313-314. doi:10.1067/mjd.2002.120618

 Researchers, academics and librarians all use various terms to describe different types of literature reviews.
+Indeed there is often confusion between the ways the types are described.
 The table below has been adapted from a widely used typology of fourteen types of reviews, but here we describe four of the most common types:

 |REVIEW TYPES||DESCRIPTION||APPROXIMATE TIMEFRAME||NO. OF REVIEWERS|

 |Systematic review||Seeks to systematically search for, appraise and synthesise research evidence in order to aid decision-making and determine best practice.
 Systematic reviews can vary in their approach, and are often specific to the type of study: studies of effectiveness, qualitative research, economic evaluation, prevalence, aetiology or risk, diagnostic test accuracy and so on.||8 months to 2 years||2 or more|